IAmJonoBo/Rocketship/docs/testing.md

 - **File Watching:** chokidar
 - **Prompt Governance:** handlebars-lint (CI)
 - **Accessibility:** axe-core, Pa11y, Lighthouse

-> **Note:** This file consolidates and supersedes the previous 'Testing & QA Plans.md'.

 > **Terminology Note:** For definitions of agents, services, and plugins, see the [Rocketship Glossary](glossary.md).